cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 Several simulation examples are located in the "WEBOTS\_MODULES\_PATH/projects/robots/e-puck/worlds" directory of the Webots distribution.
-The "e-puck\_line.wbt" world (see [this figure](#an-e-puck-extension-for-line-following)) especially examplifies the use of ground sensors.
+The "e-puck\_line.wbt" world (see [this figure](using-the-e-puck-robot.md#an-e-puck-extension-for-line-following)) especially examplifies the use of ground sensors.
 Ground sensors can be added to a real e-puck robot by inserting a special extension card with three sensors just below the camera of the robot.
 These sensors are actually simple infra-red sensors which allow the e-puck robot to see the color level of the ground at three locations in a line across its front.
 The `groundSensorSlot` field of the standard E-puck PROTO is expressly provided for equipping the simulated e-puck robot with the ground sensors extension modeled in the `E-puckGroundSensors` PROTO.
 This is particularly useful for implementing line following behaviors.
 The "e-puck\_line" controller program contains the source code for a simple line following system which, as an exercise, can be improved upon to obtain the behavior demonstrated in the "e-puck\_line\_demo.wbt" demo, in which the e-puck robot is able to follow the line drawn on the floor, but also to avoid obstacles